-Learn to differentiate Loss, Grieving and Bereavement and how you as a nurse can identify what’s normal and how to intervene.
+Differentiate Loss, Grieving and Bereavement and learn how you, as a nurse, can identify the normal processes and how to intervene.

 Absence of an object, person, body part, emotion, idea or function that was valued